strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

     ...
 REQUIREMENT fields
     ...
 Optionally other elements definitions.

-The ``strictdoc passthrough --free-text-to-text ...`` command can be used for converting all FREETEXT nodes to TEXT nodes automatically.
-See ``strictdoc passthrough --help`` for more details.
+The ``strictdoc export --formats sdoc --free-text-to-text ...`` command can be used for converting all FREETEXT nodes to TEXT nodes automatically.
+See ``strictdoc export --help`` for more details.